-The following steps can help you develop such healthy attitudes: Maintain a healthy weight and body image.Maintain a rational approach to dieting, food, and exercise.Know and avoid triggers.Receive treatment, as necessary.Work on building a meaningful, fulfilling, and satisfying life.Develop effective coping skills.
+The following steps can help you develop such healthy attitudes: Maintain a healthy weight and body image.Maintain a rational approach to dieting, food, and exercise.Seek help if needed.

 Do not diet, even if you need to lose weight.
 Rather, you need a meal plan that gives you adequate nutrition for health and normal growth.
 You can work toward a healthy weight by limiting your intake of high fat foods, sugar, and refined carbohydrates.
 You should also eat

 .
-If you need help planning your diet, a registered dietitian or nutritionist can help.
+If you need help planning your diet, a registered dietitian can help.

 Also, make sure you get regular, but not excessive, exercise.
 This can help you maintain a healthy weight.
-30-60 minutes of exercise 3-5 days a week is sufficient.
+Aim for a minimum of 30 minutes a day on most days of the week.